 We take our children on trips to places of worship from a variety of religions and welcome visitors in to share their cultural differences and similarities with us.

 We have organised many events at Bredon Playing Fields and work hard to promote the link between our children and facilities in the village.
 Our children in the past have worked wonderfully well as 'Play Leaders' and I hope they will be continuing in this capacity soon.

 If you have a community event or activity that you would like to promote, please contact the school and we would be happy to help advertise it through our school website.
-Please see below some of the community activities that are currently taking place!
+Please see below some of the community activities that have taken place!